aerdman1/henryhowler/docs/Random/manikaran-spires-an-adventure-in-the-indian-himalaya-friday-october-03-2008-by-pat-goodman.md

 We barely made the snowfield below the wall before nightfall and spent a few hrs waddling through more waist deep snow to get back to camp at around 8:00 pm.
 We split camp the next day making it back to the village of Manikaran in 7 hrs, with swollen feet and tired bodies.
 After a day in Kasol the four of us hitched a jeep ride back to Manali where Ben and I said our goodbye’s to Freddie and Janet.
 Fred has plans to climb in Nepal and Janet went to Dharamsala to practice yoga.
 Ben and I are going to the Chhota Shigri Glacier north east of Manali to do a little bouldering and hopefully find another wall to climb.
 The weather looks ok and from what we can tell the adventure potential is great!

 Stay tuned for an update…..
 By Pat Goodman

+an adventure in the Indian Himalaya FRIDAY, OCTOBER 03, 2008  by Pat Goodman